Working with the Oracle connector

 • Upsert rows actions

-They appear directly below the output field, allowing you to know the expected data type to be sent while building the recipe.
-Use these hints to send the proper data types over to your Oracle database as failing to do so might lead to unexpected behavior or failed jobs.
+Data types appear directly below the output field, so you know the expected data type to be sent while building the recipe.
+You can avoid unexpected behavior or failed jobs if you use this information to send the proper data types to your Oracle database.

-Hints below each input field inform you about the data type expected
+input field hints Information below each input field gives you the expected data type

 Click here for a list of common data types